Searching for the toponium ${\eta}_{t}$ with the ${\eta}_{t}$ ${\to}$ $W^{+}W^{-}$ decay

-The low production rate and large decay width make the identification of the paratoponium ${\eta}_{t}$ extremely difficult from the complicated $t\bar{t}$ muddy background.
-With the hierarchy relations among the CKM matrix elements, ${\vert} V_{tb} {\vert}$ ${\gg}$ ${\vert} V_{ts} {\vert}$ ${\gg}$ ${\vert} V_{td} {\vert}$, the top quark decay almost exclusively into a real $W$ boson and a bottom quark, $t$ ${\to}$ $W^{+}b$, is the dominated channel, where the $b$-jets can be distinguished experimentally from other jets due to the long lifetime of the bottom quarks and relativistic timedilation.
+and the large decay width make the identification of the paratoponium ${\eta}_{t}$ extremely difficult against the complicated $t\bar{t}$ muddy entanglement background.
+It is indisputable that the dominant ${\eta}_{t}$ decay mode is the intrinsic decays of the constituent top and anti-top quarks.
+With the obvious hierarchy relations among the CKM matrix elements, ${\vert} V_{tb} {\vert}$ ${\gg}$ ${\vert} V_{ts} {\vert}$ ${\gg}$ ${\vert} V_{td} {\vert}$, the top quark decay, almost exclusively into a real $W$ boson and a bottom quark, $t$ ${\to}$ $W^{+}b$, is the dominant channel, where the $b$-jets can be distinguished experimentally from other jets due to the long lifetime of the bottom quarks and relativistic time dilation.
 The decay rate is ${\Gamma}(t{\to}Wb)/{\Gamma}(t{\to}Wq)$ $=$ $(95.7{\pm}3.4)\,\%$ \cite{PhysRevD.110.030001}, where $q$ denotes all the weak-isospin down-type quarks $q$ $=$ $d$, $s$, and $b$.
-Experimentally, based on whether the final states of the $W^{\pm}$ boson decays are the leptons or quarks, the $t\bar{t}$ event reconstruction with the process $t\bar{t}$ ${\to}$ $W^{+}bW^{-}\bar{b}$ can be divided into three classes: (a) the dilepton channels where both $W$ bosons decay into leptons\footnotemark[3], with a ratio of $10.5\%$,
+The ${\eta}_{t}$ meson decay is predominantly induced by the $t$ ${\to}$ $W^{+}b$ decay, {\it i.e.}, ${\eta}_{t}$ ${\to}$ $\overline{T}$ $+$ $W^{+}$ $+$ $b$ (or $T$ $+$ $W^{-}$ $+$ $\bar{b}$) \cite{NPB.198.71} if the topped $T$ hadrons could instantaneously exist \cite{2508.03422,2508.17646}, followed immediately by a complex cascade decay series of the $T$ hadrons and $W$ bosons.
+In principle, the ${\eta}_{t}$ meson and the non-resonant $t\bar{t}$ pair will have the same final states $W^{+}bW^{-}\bar{b}$.
+Experimentally, based on whether the final states of the $W^{\pm}$ boson decays are the leptons or quarks, the ${\eta}_{t}$ and non-resonant $t\bar{t}$ event reconstruction can be divided into three classes \cite{PhysRevD.110.030001}: (a) the dilepton channels, where both $W$ bosons decay into leptons\footnotemark[5], with a ratio of $10.5\%$,

-(b) the hadronic channels where both $W$ bosons decay into quarks, with a ratio of $45.7\%$, and (c) the lepton+jets channels where one $W$ boson decay into quarks and the other $W$ boson decay into leptons, with a ratio of $43.8\%$ \cite{PhysRevD.110.030001}.
-Like the $t\bar{t}$ pair, the ${\eta}_{t}$ meson can also decay into $W^{+}bW^{-}\bar{b}$.
-Besides, the ${\eta}_{t}$ meson can also decay through one real $W$ external and internal emissions, such as the ${\eta}_{t}$ ${\to}$ $T_{b}W$ and $T\overline{B}$ decays, if the topped $T$ mesons exists, followed immediately by a complex cascade transformations of the $T$ mesons and $W$ bosons.
-Anyhow, the decay products of the $t\bar{t}$ pair and the ${\eta}_{t}$ meson are miscellaneous, which result in the horrible complexity of kinematics and dynamics.
+(b) the hadronic channels, where both $W$ bosons decay into quarks, with a ratio of $45.7\%$, and (c) the lepton+jets channels, where one $W$ boson decay into quarks, and the other $W$ boson decays into leptons, with a ratio of $43.8\%$.
+Anyhow, the decay products of the ${\eta}_{t}$ meson and the $t\bar{t}$ pair are miscellaneous, resulting in the horrible complexity of kinematics and dynamics.